moonfather1/through_the_lilypads_gently/README.md

 # Through the lily pads, gently
-Row your boat gently through a swamp.
+Changes the experience of rowing your boat through a swamp.
 Lilypads will be pushed aside instead of broken.
 Kinda like in real life.